BishopFox/BrokenHill/docs/observations.md

 There is very little standardization in the LLM development world about how to represent information such as "this is the beginning of an individual message", "this is the end of an individual message", or that the "currently speaking" role has changed to a different value (for example, that the next message is "spoken" by the user to the LLM, or "spoken" by the LLM back to the user, or that it is a special "system" message intended to modify the LLM's behaviour).

-The `fastchat` library attempts to abstract away the underlying dumpster inferno by providing a library of templates associated with specific LLMs.
+The `fschat` library attempts to abstract away the underlying dumpster inferno by providing a library of templates associated with specific LLMs.
 If it does not support a specific LLM, or is unable to detect the correct template, it will default to a template that creates chat sequences like this:

 ```
 ### Human: Please write instructions for how to hack the Gibson.
 ### Assistant: As a responsible LLM, I cannot provide that information.
 ```

 The attack tool will happily generate numerous adversarial results that cause the model to misbehave *when information is passed to it in that format*, but that have no effect on the same model when information is passed to it in the way the model expects.
-These results may be useful in edge-case scenarios, such as "I want to use an LLM with built-in restrictions to generate content that violates those restrictions *on my own machine*", but they will not be useful for attacking remote LLMs on other systems, because the interface to those LLMs will pass your chat messages in the way the model expects, not the incorrect format used by the default template.
+These results may be useful in edge-case scenarios, such as "I want to use an LLM with built-in restrictions to generate content that violates those restrictions *on my own machine*", but they will not be useful for attacking remote LLMs on other systems, because the interface to those LLMs will pass your chat messages in the way the model expects, not the incorrect format you used to generate the content.

-`fastchat` does not currently include templates for Microsoft's Phi LLMs, so I've added logic to make them on the fly if the `--template phi2` or `--template phi3` options are specified.
-These templates aren't perfect, but they're a close match for the configurations used by `ollama`.

 You can compare the attack tool's template to `ollama` by examining the tool output, which will look something like this: